-- Math 104 for students in science, computer science, or engineering. - Math 105 for students in some education and human ecology programs. - Math 116 for students in liberal arts. - Math 130 for students in business.
+- Math 104 for students in science, computer science, business, or engineering. - Math 105 for students in some education and human ecology programs. - Math 116 for students in liberal arts.

 Algebra, An Approach for Success, Damarin and Leitzel, (Burgess International Group, Inc.) Chapters 1 - 6, 8 - 11